 As mentioned earlier, the monofilament test results are displayed as a fraction.
 For example, 3/8 means that the patient felt the pressure from the monofilament at three out of eight sites.

 The patient feels 0-3 of 8 points: most likely sensory neuropathy

 The patient feels 4-6 of 8 points: possible sensory neuropathy

 The patient feels 7-8 of 8 points: sensory neuropathy is unlikely

-Remember that a patient does not have to have a perfect score - if the patient misses on only one site this is considered quite normal.
-Even if the patient misses on two of the sites you cannot be 100% sure that he/she has sensory neuropathy.
-As you see above the interpretation of the test is not very rigid.
-Especially the group in the middle- those that only feel 4-6 /8 points can sometimes be difficult to interpret.
-Especially in rural areas africans often have quite hard skin under the feet after years of walking in the bush and this may seriously flaw your results.
-A patient with generally hard and dry skin on the whole sole of the foot may appear to have severe sensory neuropathy after a monofilament test while their nerves infact are healthy.
-So here you have to use your clinical experience aswell.
+Remember that a patient does not have to have a perfect score - if the patient misses on only one site, this is considered quite normal.
+Even if the patient misses on two of the sites, you cannot be 100% sure that they have sensory neuropathy.
+As you see above, the interpretation of the test is not very rigid.
+Especially the group in the middle- those that only feel 4-6 /8 points can sometimes be challenging to interpret.
+Especially in rural areas, Africans often have quite hard skin under the feet after years of walking in the bush, which may seriously flaw your results.
+A patient with generally hard and dry skin on the whole sole of the foot may appear to have severe sensory neuropathy after a monofilament test while their nerves, in fact, are healthy.
+So here, you have to use your clinical experience as well.

-If you are unsure whether you can rely on your monofilament test in a particular case then it is advisable to use another tool to check for sensory neuropathy.
+If you are unsure whether you can rely on your monofilament test in a particular case, it is advisable to use another tool to check for sensory neuropathy.
 Checking the sense of vibration with a tuning fork is an excellent method to do this.
-We have written a seperate chapter on this method under " practical skills".
-In most cases a tuning fork will probably not be available to you.
-If you often see patients with sensory neuropathy at your clinic you should defintiely invest in this tool - they can be bought for about 10 US Dollars at the cheapest sources.
+We have written a separate chapter on this method under " practical skills."
+A tuning fork will probably not be available to you in most cases.
+If you often see patients with sensory neuropathy at your clinic, you should definitely invest in this tool - they can be bought for about 10 US Dollars at the cheapest sources.

 What are the consequences?